PowerDNS/pdns/docs/backends/ldap.rst

 ``ldap-timeout``
 ^^^^^^^^^^^^^^^^

-(default: "5") : The number of seconds to wait for LDAP operations to complete.
+(default "5") : The number of seconds to wait for LDAP operations to complete.

 .. _setting-ldap-reconnect-attempts: